Jonathan-OConnor/Homework3-Password-Generator/README.md

 # Homework3-Password-Generator

 ## Description:
 This is a password generator application.
-When the user presses the "Generate Password" button on the main page, they will be prompted to specify the desired length and characters used in their randomly generated password.
-Once the user has specified their passwords characteristics, a random password will be generated in the text box on the main page.
+When the user presses the "Generate Password" button on the main page, they will be prompted to specify the desired length and characters used in their password.
+Once the user has specified their passwords characteristics, their random password will be generated in the text box on the main page.

 ## Screenshots :